Current Session: January 2025

 Agility Classes

 Agility classes are open to club members.
 Classes are held at the IDTC Training Space at The Shops at Ithaca Mall unless noted below.
 If you want to check whether classes are full, or have other questions about the registration process, please contact the Registrar, Linda Pacioretty.
-If you want to inquire about drop-in availablity, please contact the instructor.
+If you want to inquire about drop-in availability, please contact the instructor.

 More information about each class can be found by clicking the plus sign to the right of the title.